Urban area: Argentina

 Argentina is highly urbanized.
 The ten largest metropolitan areas account for half of the population, and fewer than one in ten live in rural areas.
 About 3 million people live in Buenos Aires City and the Greater Buenos Aires metropolitan area totals around 15 million, making it one of the largest urban areas in the world, with a population of 18 million all up.

 Córdoba has around 1.5 million people living in the urban area, while Rosario, Mendoza and Tucumán have around 1.2 million inhabitants each and La Plata, Mar del Plata, Salta and Santa Fe have at least 500,000 people each.

 Brazil

 Chile

-Chile is highly urbanized, just like Argentina.
+Chile is highly urbanized.
 The largest urban area in the country is its capital, Santiago.